lahiruanushka/laravel-social-media-platform/README.md

 ## Support

-For support, please open an issue in the GitHub repository or contact the development team.
+For support, please open an issue in the GitHub repository or contact me.